-The Heilman Center for Pain and Spine Care is staffed with only the most experienced interventional pain specialists.
+The Heilman Center for Pain and Spine Care is staffed with highly experienced interventional pain specialists.
 They provide proven, insurance covered treatments and follow protocols developed over years of experience.
-Many of them are active teachers and researchers studying chronic pain and the best way to provide their patients relief.
+Many are active teachers and researchers studying chronic pain and the best way to provide relief to pain patients.

 Experienced Team.
 Focused on Results.